timorl/substrate/frame/dkg/README.md

 # Configuration of the Pallet

-The pallet requires two items in the configuration
+The pallet requires three items in the configuration

 - A vector of committee members `authorities` that are meant to execute the protocol.
 - A `threshold: u64` that is between `1` and the total number of `authorities` that determines how many authorities need to provide signature shares in order to sign a message.
+- A number `DKG_READY` that determines how much time (measured in the number of blocks from the genesis block) is the DKG allowed to last.
+Generally the more time we give the DKG too complete the more stable and resistant to delays it will be.
+For committees below 20, a safe value should 20-30 blocks, and for committees up to 100 nodes, we would recommend using around 80 blocks.

 # Results of the Pallet Execution